prasannax1/starships/README.md

 ### Description

-The *Eagle* is a bird of prey but it is also a curious bird.
-Accordingly this class of ships has better defences and offences than a *Magpie*, and better sensors than a *Vulture*.
+The ICP Large chassis was so effective that it was used in two more vessels.

-Unlike the other ships on this page, the *Eagle* is not used as a member of the *Exodus* "fleet".
 The *Eagle* is meant to carry out independent missions, and only uses the *Exodus* for its transwarp engine.

 ### Structure